Rookout/docs/docs/breakpoints-status.md

   We have matched a file with the same hash but in a different path than the wanted one.
   Use the [`.rookout`](source-repos.html#source-path-mapping) and the suggestion to map the paths correctly.

-- #### (JVM) Source file not found
+- #### (JVM/.Net) Source file not found
   Rookout relies on source file hashing to ensure you are debugging the correct version of the files you are trying to debug.
-In most JVM based languages, please include your source within your Jar/War/Ear archives.
+  - In most JVM based languages, please include your source within your Jar/War/Ear archives.
 Read more about it on our [setup page](jvm-setup#packaging-sources).
+  - In most .Net based languages, please embedded sources into your pdb.
+Read more about it on our [setup page](dotnet-setup#packaging-sources).

 - #### (Node) Original Source Files are Missing Rookout relies on source file hashing to ensure you are debugging the correct version of the files you are trying to debug.
 For transpiled JS/TS/CS, please deploy your original sources side-by-side with the transpiled ones or include sources within the source map.